 Our Certificate in Community Orcharding (CICO) is the UK’s first and only accredited course in community orchards.
 One of our committed students, Tamasin, has kindly shared her CICO journey with us below.
-If you’re considering signing up to the course (info here), her reflections on a year in the life of a CICO student are a must-read.
+We currently have a course open for registration in South-west London, if you’re considering signing up to the course (info here), her reflections on a year in the life of a CICO student are a must-read.

 Preparing for the course